Coach & Player Conduct Sportsmanship Code

 We want to let the Coach play as many players as he/she wants.
 The only information needed regarding a "Starting Lineup" is the number of batters.
 We do not care who plays in the field.

 Team may bat 9 players, the entire lineup or in-between.
 Once the number of batters is determined, it must remain for the entire game.
-An injury or ejection may result in an out if a
+An injury or ejection will result in an automatic out if a

 substitute is not available.
 A substitute is anyone not placed in the batting order.
 Once a substitution bats or runs for a player, the sub and the original starter are locked into that batting